codehub15/natalialexandra/README.md

-# Hi there :wave::relaxed:, I'm Natalia,
+# Hi there :wave:,

-full stack web developer with a focus on frontend
+I'm Natalia, full stack web developer with a focus on frontend.